 Of course, any dentist worth their salt isn't going to diagnose an eating disorder immediately - but they can spot the initial signs.
 Whether or not they are at liberty to flag them is another matter, but the point we’re trying to make is that those first symptoms are shown in your mouth.

 For example, let's hone in on bulimia.
-Some studies have shown that the vast majority of patients struggling with this condition also show tooth erosion due to the bile acid which passes through their mouth so frequently.
+Some studies that the vast majority of patients struggling with this condition also show tooth erosion due to the bile acid which passes through their mouth so frequently.

 There's a small connection with osteoporosis